Tools & Integrations

 Notion | Search pages and databases for documentation and runbooks |

-Granola | Access AI meeting notes and summaries |
+Granola | AI meeting notes and summaries |

-Slack | Search channels, look up users |
+Integration | What Sidekick can look up |

 Observability

-Integration | What Sidekick can do |
+Integration | What Sidekick can look up |

 |---|---|